Chart Color Schemes

 An assessment of population growth drivers in North Haven reveals an overall ranking slightly below national averages considering recent, and medium term trends

-North Haven's population, as per AreaSearch's analysis, stood at 15,678 by November 2025.
-This figure represents a growth of 878 individuals, marking a 5.9% increase since the 2021 Census, which reported a population of 14,800.
-The change is inferred from the estimated resident population of 15,435 as of June 2024 and an additional 201 validated new addresses since the Census date.
-This results in a population density ratio of 1,056 persons per square kilometer, aligning with averages observed across other locations assessed by AreaSearch.
-North Haven's growth rate of 5.9% since the census places it within 2.8 percentage points of the state's average (8.7%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 47.4% of overall population gains during recent periods, with other drivers like interstate migration and natural growth also being positive factors.
+North Haven's population, as per AreaSearch's analysis, was around 15,681 by February 2026.
+This marked an increase of 881 people (6.0%) from the 2021 Census figure of 14,800.
+The change was inferred from the estimated resident population of 15,435 in June 2024 and an additional 235 validated new addresses since the Census date.
+This resulted in a population density of 1,056 persons per square kilometer, roughly in line with averages across locations assessed by AreaSearch.
+Overseas migration contributed approximately 47.4% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted.
-These projections were released in 2023 and are based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on these projections, North Haven is expected to experience demographic shifts that result in a population increase just below the median of statistical areas analyzed by AreaSearch.
-By 2041, the area's population is projected to expand by 1,681 persons, reflecting an overall increase of 9.2% over the 17-year period, as indicated by the latest annual ERP population numbers.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category were used, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, North Haven is expected to experience a population increase just below the median of statistical areas analysed by AreaSearch.
+By 2041, the area's population is projected to expand by 1,681 persons, reflecting an overall increase of 9.2% over the 17 years, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population